BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The special feature of the Beacon is largely ignored due to standard gun usage being far superior compared to the reload-nova.
 The changes made allow the Beacon to be effective both with simply firing the weapon or using the gimmick.

-Free Radical - No change.
+Free Radical - No change other than a possible damage adjustment.

 Frozen Devil - Increased Ice Spike damage by 1000%, reduced Cryogenic-Mode frozen damage bonus to 2 times card damage.